MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-cert-verification.md

 2. Open the certificate with the Windows certificate viewer, select "Critical Extensions Only" in the "Show" filter, and check if a "Application Policies" field in present.
 3. Run `certutil.exe` with the `-dump` switch and review the output to check for a critical Application Policies extension field.

-If your certificate currently uses this extension, please test that it now works in Edge 115.
+If your certificate currently uses this extension, please test that it now works in Microsoft Edge 115.
 Alternatively, reissue the certificate and instead rely solely on the enhanced key usage field (OID `2.5.29.37`) to specify allowed usages.

 ## Known revocation checking behavior differences on Windows
 The new, built-in certificate verifier is more stringent in enforcing [RFC 5280](https://datatracker.ietf.org/doc/rfc5280/) requirements for certificate revocation lists (CRLs) than the old, platform-based verifier.
 Additionally, the new verifier _does not_ support LDAP-based CRL URIs.

 If your enterprise enables the **[RequireOnlineRevocationChecksForLocalAnchors](/deployedge/microsoft-edge-policies#requireonlinerevocationchecksforlocalanchors)** policy and the CRLs are not valid per RFC 5280, your environment may start to see `ERR_CERT_NO_REVOCATION_MECHANISM` and/or `ERR_CERT_UNABLE_TO_CHECK_REVOCATION` errors.

-Before Edge 114, the new Chromium-based verifier enforces "Baseline Requirement" max ages for CRLs.
+Before Microsoft Edge 114, the new Chromium-based verifier enforces "Baseline Requirement" max ages for CRLs.
 For leaf revocations, the current maximum age is 7 days and for intermediate revocations, the current maximum age is 366 days.
 The check is performed by checking that the current time minus the "This Update" ("Effective Date") does not exceed those maximums.
-In Edge 114, these requirements are no longer enforced for non-publicly trusted certificates.
+In Microsoft Edge 114, these requirements are no longer enforced for non-publicly trusted certificates.
 See [Chromium issue 971714](https://crbug.com/971714) for more details.

 Since the new verifier downloads revocation information via the browser's networking stack, HTTP Strict Transport Security (HSTS) upgrades also apply.
 This can create an incompatibility with the requirement that the CRL information be hosted via HTTP (not HTTPS) if the host has an HSTS pin configured.
 If your environment is negatively impacted by this, you are encouraged to share more information about the impact via [Chromium issue 1432246](https://crbug.com/1432246).